hanan-cohen/deezer-favourites-manager/README.md

 It sorts the categories and the artists in the category.

+The UI doesn't enable editing the categories etc. If you want to change the data, just edit the html file and run the script again.

 Enjoy.

 Please note - I am not a programmer.
 The code was created by an LLM.
 It just works.